Depreciation and amortisation

 The options issued under the ESOP Scheme vest over a period of not less than 1 year and not later than 5 years from the date of grant with the vesting condition of continuous employment with the Company or the Group except in case of death and retirement where the vesting would happen immediately.

-The Nomination and Remuneration Committee of the holding Company has approved grant of 183,050 stock options at an exercise price of C 1,482.64, adjusted for split and bonus, having a bullet vesting of 5 years to select employees of the Company in accordance with the Stock Option Scheme of the Holding Company.
-Of the options granted, no option has vested, cancelled or exercised during the year.
+The Nomination and Remuneration Committee of the Holding Company has approved grant of 183,050 stock options at an exercise price of C 1,482.64, adjusted for split and bonus, having a bullet vesting of 5 years to select employees of the Company in accordance with the Stock Option Scheme of the Holding Company.
+Of the options granted, no option has vested, cancelled or is exercised during the year.
 The weighted average fair value of the option granted is C 689.20.

 The Holding Company has used the fair value method to account for the compensation cost of stock options to employees.
-The fair value of options used are estimated on the date of grant using the Black - Scholes Model.
-The key assumptions used in Black - Scholes Model for calculating fair value as on the date of respective grants are:
+The fair value of options used are estimated on the date of grant using the Black-Scholes Model.
+The key assumptions used in Black-Scholes Model for calculating fair value as on the date of respective grants are:

-51 Disclosure pertaining to stock statement filed with banks or financial institutions
+53 Disclosure pertaining to stock statement filed with banks or financial institutions

 The Company has availed of the facilities (secured borrowings) from the lenders inter alia on the condition that, the Company shall provide or create or arrange to provide or have created, security interest by way of a first pari passu charge of the loans.
 Security interest is created by charge creation towards security and debenture trustee on behalf of security holders and debenture holders.

-For the financial year ended 31 March 2024 and previous year ended 31 March 2023, the quarterly statements or returns of current assets filed by the Company with banks are in agreement with books of accounts.
+For the financial year ended 31 March 2025 and previous year ended 31 March 2024, the quarterly statements or returns of current assets filed by the Company with banks are in agreement with books of accounts.

 (II) Exchange traded interest rate derivatives